Collaboration Equilibrium in Federated Learning: Conclusion

 \section{Conclusion}

-In this paper, we investigate collaboration learning in a meaningful and practical scenario.
-We propose a \emph{learning to collaborate} framework to achieve collaboration equilibrium such that any of the individual clients cannot improve their performance further.
-We develop a Pareto optimization method for identifying which clients are worthy of collaboration and propose a graph-based method for reaching \emph{collaboration equilibrium}.
+In this paper, we propose a \emph{learning to collaborate} framework to achieve collaboration equilibrium such that any of the individual clients cannot improve their performance further.
 Comprehensive experiments on benchmark and real-world data sets demonstrated the validity of our proposed framework.
 In our study, some small clients could be isolated as they cannot benefit others.
 Our framework can quantify both the benefit to and the contribution from each client in a network.
 In practice, such information can be utilized to either provide incentives or to impose charges on each client, to facilitate and enhance the foundation of the network or coalition.